Chehalem Cultural Center

 A community’s vision achieved using adaptive reuse

 The Chehalem Cultural Center is a community building directly informed by the people it serves.
-SEA worked closely with Chehalem Park and Recreation District (CPRD) and the Cultural Association to develop a vision for this 1930s era former elementary school.
-Our renovation design incorporated both flexible and specialized spaces, ranging in type from a fused glass studio to an art gallery.
-We also modernized the systems while still maintaining the historic character of the building, preserving its history for generations to come.
+SEA worked closely with Chehalem Park and Recreation District (CPRD) and the Cultural Center to develop a vision for this 1930s-era former elementary school.
+Our four-phase renovation incorporated both flexible and specialized spaces, ranging in type from a fused glass studio to an art gallery to a theatre.
+We modernized the systems while still maintaining the historic character of the building, preserving its history for generations to come.

 Client